 The pH of the soil should be between 5.6 pH and 6.5 pH.
 This means the soil should be either acidic or mildly acidic.

 A Philodendron Burle Marx needs bright but indirect light to thrive.
-It can live in low light but it’s not going to thrive the way you want it to.
+It can live in low light but will not thrive the way you want it to.

 If your plant receives direct sunlight, the light will burn your plant’s leaves.
 The light can burn right through them.